 Vehicles authorized in ZFE-m and restriction periods

-Grenoble metropolis (27 municipalities including Grenoble)
+Grenoble metropolitan area (27 municipalities including Grenoble)

 Rouen-Normandie

-As of July 1, 2022, only Crit'Air vert, 1, 2, 3 and 4 vehicles are authorized to circulate and park.
+As of July 1, 2022, only vehicles with Crit'Air green, 1, 2, 3, and 4 stickers are authorized to circulate and park.

 Nice-Côte d'Azur